 |Secondary II||15 - 16||10th Grade|

 |Secondary III||16 - 17||11th Grade|

 Some middle school students entering BIS might have secondary credits from other institutions.
 If this is the case, then their transcript must clearly state that such credits are secondary level so that these courses might be considered as counting towards graduation requirements.

 Courses taken during the Sec I-IV years at another school may be eligible for transfer to BIS for graduation.
 The counselor will work with families to determine which courses apply toward transfer credits for each class.

 Grades of A, B and C (or their national equivalent) may be transferred into BIS from other schools.
 Any other grades will not be accepted at a mastery level.

 In order for any completed courses to be transferred for credit, an official transcript from the school must be provided to BIS.

-The child must turn three before November 1 in order to be admitted to the program.
+The child must turn two before November 1 in order to be admitted to the program.
 Exceptions may be made only by the school director, and only in coordination with the parents and preschool teachers.